Work in progress15th March 2009

-After walking it in a piecemeal fashion over the course of a few years, I finally completed the West Highland Way in August of 2007.
+After walking it in a piecemeal fashion over the course of a few years, I finally completed the West Highland Way in August 2007.
 Following that and a number of entries on this blog, I set up a West Highland Way section on my photo gallery with a view to completing it with more new photos in the fullness of time.
-In fact, it has taken until now for me to add photos for the piece between Inverarnan and Bridge of Orchy and there could be more when I get to looking at some of the photos that I captured on film about the same time (I was capturing more vistas on film than digitally in those days, a trend that was reversed in the intervening period).
+In fact, it has taken until now for me to add photos for the piece between Inverarnan and Bridge of Orchy and there could be more when I get to look at some of the photos that I captured on film about the same time (I was capturing more vistas on film than digitally in those days, a trend that was reversed in the intervening period).

-Looking back over photos can set the mind to wandering and various ideas began to bubble up in mine.
+Looking back over photos can set the mind to wandering, and various ideas began to bubble up in mine.
 For one thing, I am considering re-walking the WHW between Glen Coe and Kinlochleven on a sunnier day than the one on which I actually walked that part of the trail.
-That would let me acquire more pleasing photos than what I have for for it already.
-It wouldn’t be the first time that I walked a section of the way since I trekked the section between Kinlochleven and Fort William twice.
-A cloudy day attenuated photographic exploits the first time around and the weather that I enjoyed on the second occasion couldn’t have been better.
-Another part that saw me revisiting was a short stretch east of Tyndrum and that wasn’t done for any other reason than to make good use of a wait for the next train or bus to come and allow me to continue my southbound journey after a weekend spent in Argyll.
+That would let me acquire more pleasing photos than what I have for it already.
+It wouldn’t be the first time that I walked a section of the way, since I trekked the section between Kinlochleven and Fort William twice.
+A cloudy day attenuated photographic exploits the first time around, and the weather that I enjoyed on the second occasion couldn’t have been better.
+Another part that saw me revisiting was a short stretch east of Tyndrum, and that wasn’t done for any other reason than to make good use of a wait for the next train or bus to come and allow me to continue my southbound journey after a weekend spent in Argyll.

 All in all, casting my mind over older outings has yielded ideas for the future and in an area that hasn’t seen my footfall for a while.
-They might come in handy for an occasion that surprises me with good weather and it’s never any harm to see a new side of an area that you already visited.
+They might come in handy for an occasion that surprises me with good weather, and it’s never any harm to see a new side of an area that you already visited.

 Please be aware that comment moderation is enabled and may delay the appearance of your contribution.